OilCan/Ropeburn/README.md

 3. Periodically, run through some checks.
 This should be highly extensible, rule based and allow easy detection of dropped PRs or PRs that have become overly stale (drift between branches)
 4. Send out emails when things need to get done.
 No email, all is good.
 This should be up to the user.
 I'd prefer to get one right before lunch!

+### Data Model

+The model here aims to be pretty straight forward.

+Each time we see a new repository, we create a `Repository` model.
+Users then have `UserRepository` relationships, which allow `user.repositories` to be the list of repositories the user is monitoring.

+The Ropeburn webhook listens to all actions on Pull Requests for these repositories.

+When a new Pull Request is submitted, a `PullRequest` model is created (which `belongs_to` the `Repository`).

+The `PullRequest` has some basic statistics applied, and imports the description (and subsequent changes, only preserving the most recent).

+It has an `analyzed` attribute to signal the need to be analyzed (with a cooldown delay, so any changes to the description and what not

+## TODO

+* [ ] Import list of repositories the user is watching from the GitHub API
+* [ ] How to determine when a PR is ready for review?